DBS Clearance - returning students

 Please see our Frequently Asked Questions for further information about your DBS check.
 You may find it helpful to print this out or save it to refer to throughout your course.

-If you have any queries or have not received information about how to apply for DBS clearance contact your Course Information Point.
+If you have any queries or have not received information about how to apply for DBS clearance contact your Programme Administration Office (PAd).